 Of course, the more you write, the better you will get.
 And tomorrow, you’ll have insights about your craft, your audience and your market that are simply beyond your comprehension today.
 I’d suggest that you let it all unfold and trust that you are learning what you need to learn along the way.

 What does a typical day look like for you?

-What’s in your writing life that you can’t live without?
+What’s the one thing in your writing life you can’t live without?

 Do you have any advice for new writers on building an audience?

 Start by writing what you are called to write, then share it as much as you can: blog, read publicly, publish, participate in workshops and critique groups.
 Pay attention to who is interested in/moved by your work, and then start refining what you write and how/where you offer it from there.